Joshtt23/A.B.E./README.md

 To install and run the News ML application, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/news-ml.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Run News ML.bat as an administrator.
+   - The installation script will automatically create a virtual environment (venv) and install all the required dependencies.

 ## Usage

-To use the News ML application, you need to provide your API key for the Microsoft Bing News Search API.
-Replace `'YOUR_API_KEY'` in `config.py` with your actual API key.
+To use the News ML application, follow these steps:

-After configuring the API key, you can run the application by executing `main.py`.

-`python main.py`
+1. Run News ML.bat as an administrator.
+   - If prompted, grant administrator privileges to the script.
+   - The application will start automatically once the administrator check is successful.
+2. Complete tasks using the user interface:

-The application will fetch news articles, process them, perform analysis, and calculate metrics.
-The analyzed articles and metrics will be saved in `result.json`.
+   - The application will fetch news articles, process them, perform analysis, and calculate metrics.
+   - The analyzed articles and metrics will be saved in `result.json`.
+   - Note: It is important to run News ML.bat as an administrator to ensure the application functions correctly.

 ## Files

-The News ML application consists of the following files:
+The News ML application consists of the following files and folders:

 - `main.py`: The entry point of the application.
 - `config.py`: Configuration settings for the application.